SLemonier/oldslemonier.github.io/content/post/2022-05-16-Citrix-Logon-Simulator/index.md

 - supported logon process is limited to login/password
 - password is not encrypted, use a test account with very limited rights!
 - the resource to test (application or desktop) must be added to the favorites for the testing user before running the script as told earlier
-- it's not yet able to manage the logon duration, thus, it waits for 60 seconds and takes a screenshot; if your logon duration is longer (Booooh 🤭), increase the value of 'Sleep(60)'
+- it's not yet able to manage the logon duration, thus, it waits for 60 seconds and takes a screenshot; if your logon duration is longer (Booooh 🤭), increase the value of *'Sleep(60)'*
 - the script does basic OCR (I can add more processing on the image to improve the OCR), it's better to look for some text with high contrast (like black strings on white background) and to not have too much text displayed on the page
 - events generated in Windows Event Log are pretty basic, and messages can be improved (I'm open to suggestions!)
+- and as I write Windows Event Log, the script is running only on Windows, even if python runs on every OS; if you'd need the script for Linux, I can do a specific version 😉

 One last limitation, if you're running the script for monitoring purposes, you have to use auto logon on your machine and run the script as a logon script.
 It does some interactive stuff (like launching Firefox and doing a screenshot) and it cannot run as an unattended script.
 Sorry 😟